 No matter who you confide in, remember that some people are not going to understand what you are going through.
 Don’t be afraid to tell friends, family, partners, etc. what you really need from them.
 They are not mind readers, and even if they live with you, they cannot possibly understand all the nuances of what you’re going through.
 Give yourself the freedom to think about what you really need from the people in your life.
 Do you want them to listen?
 To offer advice?
 To provide physical help and support?

 Don’t forget that support squads aren’t just for you.
-In my post “Reinvent Your Relationship – One Step at a Time," I discuss encouraging your partner to build his/her own support community.
+In my post “How to Strengthen Your Relationship After Being Diagnosed with Arthritis," I discuss encouraging your partner to build his/her own support community.
 Venting to others about his/her frustrations not only helps him/her become a better caregiver, but also helps your partner learn from others how to better communicate his/her needs to you.